xillio/aspects.dev-public/packages/frontend/src/content/docs.md

 ## Streaming Structures

 Packed information is communicated to the CLI tool via `stdin`/`stdout`.
 This includes vectors, schemas, and commands.
-All data is **little-endian**.
+All data types are **little-endian**.

 ### Vector Stream